 Paid Sick Leave

-Conflicting Rules Create Confusion; No Penalty Needed for Honest Errors
+Conflicting Rules Cause Confusion; Honest Errors Don’t Deserve Penalties

-In recent years, California has enacted multiple different forms of paid sick leave law, the Healthy Workplaces, Healthy Families Act (Act), went into effect on July 1, 2015.
+In recent years, California has enacted multiple different forms of paid sick leave requirements.
+The first was the Healthy Workplaces, Healthy Families Act (Act), which went into effect on July 1, 2015.
 The law requires all employers, regardless of size, to provide employees who have worked in California for 30 or more days with paid sick leave.
 The leave must be provided at an accrual rate of 1 hour for every 30 hours worked or under a different accrual method as long as the employee has at least 24 hours of leave, or three days, by their 120th day of employment.

 Limited Ability to Request Documentation